mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 individuals and organizations make sense of data.
 Data analysts typically analyze raw data for insights, patterns, and trends.

+## Data Lake
+A data lake is a centralized repository that allows you to store all your structured and unstructured data at any scale.

+A storage repository that holds a vast amount of raw data in its native format until it's required.
+Every data element within a data lake is assigned a unique identifier and set of extended metadata tags.
+When a business question arises, users can access the data lake to retrieve any relevant, supporting data.

+## Data Science
+Data Science is the field of applying advanced analytics techniques and scientific principles to extract valuable information from data.
+Data science typically involves the use of statistics, data visualization and mining, computer programming, machine learning and database engineering to solve complex problems.

 ## Anonymization